 540–955–6103 | firstname.lastname@example.org

 Born and raised in Clarke County and was a 2007 CCHS graduate, where she served as Class President and was also on the State Champion Soccer and Cross Country teams.
 After graduation, she attended Radford University where she earned her Masters degree in Early Childhood/Early Childhood Special Education and met her husband, Matt (a James Wood graduate).
 She spent 8 years teaching in the public school setting in both ECSE and kindergarten grade levels and also was able to travel to Malawi, Africa where she taught on a study abroad trip.
-She, Matt, and their young sons Wesley and Wyatt, are excited to grow their roots in the Shenandoah Valley, after living in Austin, Texas for the past several years.
+She, Matt, and their young children Wesley , Wyatt, and Wren love growing their roots in the Shenandoah Valley.
 Beth was hired in 2018 as the CCEF Executive Director.
 She feels so honored to get the opportunity to work with such an incredible organization and use her skills to help students, teachers and community in an exciting way.

 The thing that really appeals to me and why I strongly support the Clarke County Education Foundation is it is a local, community based organization making such a positive difference in our local community.
 All the resources the Clarke County Education Foundation is entrusted with go right back in to supporting our Clarke County educators and to providing our Clarke County schools with additional tools to better educate our children.
 We can literally see the results of Clarke County